industrial-edge/pingpong-csharp/docs/Installation.md

 ## Testing the application using Simatic Flow Creator

+- Open the Industrial Edge Device web interface
+- Restart the PingPong application (to ensure the right configuration is used)
-- Open the Web interface of the Simatic Flow Creator
+- Open the Simatic Flow Creator
 - Connect a "inject" node with a "mqtt out" node
 - Connect a "mqtt in" node with a "debug" node
 - Configure the mqtt-nodes to connect to the databus.
-Enter the hostname, username and password
+Enter the hostname, username and password.
 - Set the topics of the mqtt-nodes according to the configuration of the application.
 For example `topic1` as the topic to publish to and `topic2` as the topic to subscribe to.
 - Deploy the flow and test by injecting a string payload into the mqtt in node.
 If the string is "Ping", the application will answer with "Pong".
 If the string is "Pong" the application will answer with "Ping".